This post is a massive shout out to 20 Fabulous and Free Edinburgh Scotland Attractions

 That’s why I am naturally wary of free things.
 I always want to say, “Yeah, but what’s the catch?
 What’s the gimmick?
 Is it free because you also need my social security number and credit card information and not so secretly want to steal my identity?
 (I’m a total New York weirdo and I was trained to be a skeptic)”

 But I can assure you that this is not the case in Edinburgh, at least from my limited experience anyway.
 I found a lot of the free Edinburgh Scotland attractions to be fun, interesting, and totally worthwhile.
 That and I was absolutely shocked by the number of free things to do in Edinburgh.
 I mean sure, we have some free things in New York, but not many.
 And if it’s free, they always try to tack on some hidden fee so that it’s not really free at all.
 That’s why I was delightfully astounded to find so many sites in Edinburgh that were available at no cost to the visitor.

 So I’ve created this list to show the skeptics out there (like me) that you don’t need to be a lottery winner to have an amazing time on vacation.
 You can easily create a budget-friendly, seven day Scotland itinerary using the sight’s on this list and more.

 If you just take a moment to stop and do some research, you can find some amazing places to visit, at little or no cost to you.
-But to make this endeavor easier, since no one wants to scroll through 10,000 websites just to find one free thing, I have created this list of 20 free Edinburgh Scotland attractions that you can pursue at your leisure and maybe even enjoy, just a little bit.
+But to make this endeavor easier, since no one wants to scroll through 10,000 websites just to find one free thing, I have created this list of 20 free Edinburgh Scotland attractions that you can pursue at your leisure and that will help you fall in love with Scotland even more.